wittfabian/djangae/README.md

 Here's the full list of magic:

 * Database-level enforcement of `unique` and `unique_together` constraints.
 * A transparent caching layer for queries which return a single result (`.get` or any query filtering on a unique field or unique-together fields).
-This helps to avoid issues with the Datastore's eventual consistency behaviour [link].
+This helps to avoid issues with the [Datastore's eventual consistency behaviour](https://developers.google.com/appengine/docs/python/datastore/structuring_for_strong_consistency_.
 * Automatic creation of additional index fields containing pre-manipulated values, so that queries such as `__iexact` work out of the box.
 These index fields are created automatically when you use the queries.
 Use `settings.GENERATE_SPECIAL_INDEXES_DURING_TESTING` to control whether that automatic creation happens during tests.
 * Support for queries which weren't possible with djangoappengine, such as OR queries using `Q` objects.
 * A `ListField` which provides a "normal" django model field for storing lists (a feature of the Datastore).